 - 1.1 This application seeks planning permission to vary planning condition 01 (Plans) of planning permission 15/0078 for the proposed new raised flood defences to reposition sheet pile wall and engineer river bank at Evans Street in the Shaftesbury ward.
-The application has been called to Planning Committee by Councillor Forsey in order to assess the impact on Policies CE1 (Routeways, Corridors and Gateways), CE2 (Waterfront Development) and CF3 (Environmental Spaces and Corridors) of the Newport Local Development Plan 2011-2026 (adopted January 2015). - The originally approved application site relates to a large section of area between the southern boundary of the former Sainsbury's site to the north of Newport Castle and the M4 Bridge to the north of Albany Street, which is an area of 3.66ha.
-The approved permission 15/0078 included the construction prace to the northern bank of Crindau Pill from the highway bridge on Lyne Road to its confluence with the River Usk.
+The application has been called to Planning Committee by Councillor Forsey in order to assess the impact on Policies CE1 (Routeways, Corridors and Gateways), CE2 (Waterfront Development) and CF3 (Environmental Spaces and Corridors) of the Newport Local Development Plan 2011-2026 (adopted January 2015). - 1.2 The originally approved application site relates to a large section of area between the southern boundary of the former Sainsbury's site to the north of Newport Castle and the M4 Bridge to the north of Albany Street, which is an area of 3.66ha.
+The approved permission 15/0078 included the construction of a new flood defence wall along the northern bank of Crindau Pill from the highway bridge on Lyne Road to its confluence with the River Usk.